phadke555/mcorec_baseline/docs/rules.md

 ## External data and pre-trained models

 Besides the MCoRec dataset published with this challenge, the participants are allowed to use public datasets and pre-trained models listed below.
-In case you want to propose additional dataset or pre-trained model to be added to these lists, do so by contacting us at [Slack](https://join.slack.com/t/chimechallenge/shared_invite/zt-37h0cfpeb-qg5jwCgqRWCKc_3mLWVsYA) until #TBU.
+In case you want to propose additional dataset or pre-trained model to be added to these lists, do so by contacting us at [Slack](https://join.slack.com/t/chimechallenge/shared_invite/zt-37h0cfpeb-qg5jwCgqRWCKc_3mLWVsYA) or email to mcorecchallenge@gmail.com until **September 30, 2025**.
 If you want to use a private dataset or model, you may still submit your system to the challenge, but we will not include it in the final rankings.

 Participants may use these publicly available datasets for building the systems: